We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “Toner helps remove any trace amounts of dirt, oil, or impurities from the skin that could lead to clogged pores and breakouts,” Hartman says.

 Hartman notes that people with dry skin should never use a toner with alcohol due to its harsh astringent qualities that cause excessive dryness.
-Instead, those with dry skin should look for hydrating ingredients, like glycerin, hyaluronic acid, rosewater, or aloe.
+Instead, those with dry skin should look for hydrating ingredients, such as:

 “These ingredients add moisture to the skin while balancing the skin’s tone,” he explains.

-For those who have skin that’s easily irritated, Hartman points to calming ingredients, such as niacinamide, aloe vera, and vitamin C “to reduce inflammation and ensure that the toner doesn’t dry the skin out too much.”
+For people with skin that’s easily irritated, Hartman points to calming ingredients, such as niacinamide, aloe vera, and vitamin C “to reduce inflammation and ensure that the toner doesn’t dry the skin out too much.”

-Once you’ve nailed down your skin goals and the ingredients that can help, you’ll want to come up with a budget, so you aren’t shopping outside your means.
+Once you’ve nailed down your skin goals and the ingredients that can help you achieve those goals, you’ll want to consider your budget.
 Luckily, there’s something for every skin care need at a variety of price points.

 We spoke with industry pros, ranging from beauty editors to dermatologists, to get their professional take on the best toners out there for all skin types.